Friedrich Ruge: World War II

 In August 1939, on the eve of the outbreak of World War II, Ruge's command was split into two parts, FdM West covering the North Sea and FdM Ost operating in the Baltic Sea.
 Ruge took command of FdM Ost, which provided minesweeping and escort support to the German Invasion of Poland in September–October 1939.
 On 17 October 1939, with naval operations against Poland complete, Ruge transferred to command of FDM West.
 He was a part of the North Sea-English Channel operations during 1940.
-From 1940 to 1943, he was stationed in France, rising through the upper ranks to become Vice Admiral in 1943.
-Sent to Italy in 1943, he served as Senior German Naval Officer until mid-summer.
-He was appointed as Naval Advisor to Field Marshal Erwin Rommel in November 1943 to supervise the defense of northern France from the predicted Allied invasion.
-He had no faith in land mines and artillery shells struck underwater, but the marine mines he wanted weren't available.
+From 1940 to 1943, he was stationed in France, rising through the upper ranks to become vizeadmiral in 1943.
+Sent to Italy in 1943, he served as senior German naval officer until mid-summer.
+He was appointed as naval advisor to Field Marshal Erwin Rommel in November 1943 to supervise the defense of northern France from the predicted Allied invasion.
+He had no faith in land mines and artillery shells struck underwater, but the marine mines he wanted were not available.
 In August 1944, he became the Kriegsmarine's Director of Ship Construction, a position in which he served till the end of World War II.